 Each year, the National History Day offices select a theme to guide project creation.
 The annual theme is broad enough for you to pick a topic from any time period of place.
 The theme helps guide you to look for the impact and significance of your topic in history.

-Take a look at people, places, inventions, politics, music, art, literature, law, science and more!
-The sky is the limit as you look at selecting a topic.
 Don’t forget to look at topics that are at least 20 years old; you want to have a topic where there is enough time to gain some historical context.
 You also want to choose a topic where you can find enough information through primary and secondary sources to adequately explore your topic.

 Brainstorming and exploring your interestsLearn More

 Suggestions and strategies on research and analyzing your researchLearn More

 Piecing it all TogetherLearn More